aliakakis/react-starter/README.md

 ready to deploy to a production server while the "_development" is as the wording says for dev only.
 Actually both are doing the same thing but the production one also minifies everything.
 3) The project uses React router and materialize css and has a login page ready with some code to play with.

+# Why no Flux
+I find the Flux architecture somewhat convoluted for achieving simple stuff.
+I have to admit that Redux, Reflux and Fluxify seem to have the simplest implementations yet.
+However, I have built a simple EventEmitter which can achieve the same results without too much setup.
+Try it out.
+If you find it too simple then just use whichever Flux implementation you deem fit.

 # Disclaimer
 Copy it, sell it, do whatever you like.
 Suggestions are always welcome as I am still learning React.